Program Health Considerations

 C) Applicant must present evidence of physical fitness and ability to perform tasks required of a dental assistant.
 Employment in this field requires good vision, hearing, and the ability to communicate verbally, non-verbally, and through written word.
 Students must have the ability to comprehend, analyze, and evaluate patients’ charts in order to provide appropriate treatment.
 Students must be able to record in the patients’ charts and have manual dexterity to use small instruments to provide patient care.
 See Essential Functions on Web site for further details.

 D) The essential requirements of a dental assistant are used in consideration of admission, retention and graduation from the Cerritos College program.
 Graduates are expected to be fully qualified to enter the profession as an Assistant.
-It is the responsibility of the student with disabilities to contact DSPS and provide verification of the disability and resulting limitations.
+It is the responsibility of the student with disabilities to contact SAS and provide verification of the disability and resulting limitations.
 Students are responsible to make advance request for those accommodations that he or she feel are reasonable and needed to execute the essential requirements described above.

 E) Pregnancy Advisory: all clinical affiliates require immunizations.
 All students must be immunized to participate in clinical education.
 Pregnancy may affect immunization and or other program requirements.
 If you are pregnant or planning on pregnancy while enrolled, please consult with the Program Director.
 A statement from the student's health care provider will be required noting the student may proceed through the program "without limitations."